Mezzky/pokemon-app/README.md

 # Pokemon App

-This website is  g i v e  y o u Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:
+This website is  gi v e  y o u Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:

 - Pokedex